Drift Fishing For Salmon: Everything You Need To Know

 Thinner fishing lines also enable you to pack more line onto your reel.

-When using braided lines, I’ll still go with around the same strength or slightly higher and then I reap the benefit of the thinness.
+When using braided lines, I’ll still go with around the same strength or slightly higher between 15 and 30 pounds.

 I also like using brightly colored lines, as they’re easier to see from a distance.
 This helps with detecting the bottom and noticing when a fish bites.
 Always use a leader with bright or clear lines.

 Another option that’s better than mono is Fluorocarbon mainline.
-Fluorocarbon is abrasion resistant and more invisible which is great.
+Fluorocarbon is abrasion-resistant and more invisible.

 My go-to fluorocarbon line is Seaguar Inviz-X or AbrazX.